THE ST JOHN’S CHRISTMAS LILY | Sharon Henry

 What is the smell of Christmas?
-For many it may be spicy mulled wine, roasted chestnuts or pine needles off a real Christmas tree.
-For those on St Helena it’s the scent of Christmas Lilies (Lilium longiflorum).
-Nothing signals the festive season or completes Christmas decor better than a bouquet of these elegant blooms wafting their sweet heady perfume throughout the home.
+For many, Christmas scents may be mulled wine, roasted chestnuts or that real Christmas tree smell (sniff).
+For those on St Helena it is the Christmas Lily aka Lilium longiflorum fragrance.
+Nothing signals the festive season or completes Christmas home decor better than a bouquet of these elegant blooms wafting their sweet heady perfume throughout the house.

-To get ourselves a bunch, we took a trip in early December to Rock Rose where one of the island’s suppliers lives.
-His real name is Patrick Henry, although everyone on the island calls him Alex, which is what we’ll do here.
+To get ourselves a bunch of these gorgeous Christmas flowers, we took a trip in early December to Rock Rose where one of the island’s suppliers lives.
+His name is Patrick Henry, although everyone on the island calls him Alex.

-Alex’s home is nestled within a forest.
-The beautiful lilies grew in abundance from his garden flower beds set around a meticulously manicured lawn.
-Mist swirled overhead and a light drizzle cloaked the flowers.
-The garden is infused with their intoxicating freesia-like fragrance.
-“It’s best at night when you step outside, everything smells so sweet,” Alex told us.
+Alex’s home is nestled within a forest where Christmas lilies grows abundantly in flower beds set around a manicured lawn.
+The lily garden is infused with their intoxicating freesia-like fragrance.
+“It’s best at night when you step outside, everything smells so sweet,” Alex tells us.

-His pet dog barked lazily as we followed Alex to select blooms for cutting.
-“I grow over a thousand bunches, maybe more for the Christmas season,” he said.
-This venture remarkably started 14 years ago from two humble bulbs that were the remnants of the old garden plot Alex’s house is built upon.
+His pet dog barks lazily as we follow Alex to select blooms for cutting.
+“I grow over a thousand bunches or more for the Christmas season,” he says.
+This venture began, remarkably 14 years ago from two humble bulbs that were the remnants of the old garden plot Alex’s house is built upon.

-Donned in wellies Alex cut and tied generous bunches [three stems per bunch] and started loading the van to take into town for sale.
-“I usually get raided!” he laughed, “I have to disappoint people sometimes as I don’t always have enough.”
+Donned in wellies Alex cut and tied generous bunches [three stems per bunch] and started loading the van for a Christmas flower delivery into town.
+“I usually get raided!” he laughs, “I have to disappoint people sometimes as I don’t always have enough.”

 Fact: Christmas lilies are extremely toxic to cats and can cause kidney failure.
 Don’t bring lilies into a home with cats.